Despite Trump’s actions against immigrants, these Latino voters want four more years

 Saucedo is among a coalition of Republican Latinos in the battleground state of Arizona who believe having President Trump for a second term would guarantee their concerns and conservative social values — centered around the economy and faith — are protected and maintained.

-“I want to have the opportunity to continue with my American Dream, that is why I came to this country as an immigrant,” said Saucedo, who became a an American citizen in 1991 and is running for a position on the Pima County Board of Supervisors.
+“I want to have the opportunity to continue with my American Dream, that is why I came to this country as an immigrant,” said Saucedo, who became an American citizen in 1991 and is running for a position on the Pima County Board of Supervisors.

 The Latino support for Trump could be deemed counterintuitive considering he rose to power on an anti-immigration platform and inflammatory rhetoric.
 In the 2015 speech that launched his presidential campaign, Trump called Mexican immigrants “rapists” and drug dealers.
 In the years following his election, images of immigrant children in overcrowded detention centers dominated the news.
 The coronavirus pandemic has disproportionately affected and killed people in the Latino community.